SAP Articles

 Ready to Find the Right Fit?

-Don’t pick an ERP based on hype—or a feature list you’ll never use.
+Don’t pick an ERP based on the herd mentality or a feature list you’ll never use.
 Start with what matters to your operation.
 Define the gaps.
 Talk to vendors.
 Get hands-on with a demo if you can.

 FAQ: Manufacturing ERP Buyer Questions Answered

-Start with your needs—not a vendor’s brochure.
+Start with your needs and not a vendor’s brochure.
 Look at your production type (discrete, process, mixed), team size, IT support, and biggest operational pain points.
 Then filter options based on how they align.
 Demos help.
 So does talking to others in your space.
 There’s no perfect system, just a better-fit one.

 Lists vary slightly, but common names include: